EspressoLogicCafe/CALiveAPICreatorAdminCLI/README.md

 ### Sample Export Script
 You can combine each command to export parts of your system into components that can later be used in source control and then promoted to different servers.
+This is a small sampling of the export and list commands.
 ```
 #! /bin/bash
 # Export Script for Northwind Jetty